-The District enrollment is currently 48 students from 20 households.
+The District enrollment is currently 37 students from 20 households.
 Stakeholder involvement and input takes place continually throughout the school year via telephone, digital surveys, parent/teacher/student conferences and the opportunity to talk to staff and administration inperson is ongoing daily.
-Board meetings are held the 2nd Wednesday of each month, excepting July, and the public is always invited.
-The District overwhelmingly passed a General Obligation Bond in March 2020 to address facilities and transportation needs demonstrating high community support for the school.
+Board meetings are held the 2nd Thursday of each month, excepting July, and the public is always invited.
+The District overwhelmingly passed a General Obligation Bond in March 2020 to address facilities needs demonstrating high community support for the school.
 Due to Covid-19 Parent/Teacher conferences were held during the 2021-22 on request of the parent or advise of the teacher.
+The District submitted the SELPA and LEA LCAP Consultation form.